msw61123/msw61123.github.io/index.md

-    My name is Matthew Wang im a freshman computer sceinence student at Cal State Fullerton I really liked lab 6 part 1.
+My name is Matthew Wang and im a freshman at Cal State fullerton

+I really liked lab 6 part 1.
 It was a random sandwich generator which I thought was just a funny lab.
 It was cool to see how random enerators were coded and how they worked the point of this lab was us to get used to vectors and strings